 Pressure of the real gas,

-Substituting the pressure and volume correction in the ideal gas equation, we get Van der Waals equation for real gases as;
+Substituting the pressure and volume correction in the ideal gas equation, we get the Van der Waals equation for real gases as;

-Here, ‘a’ and ‘b’ are Van der Waals constants and the contain positive values.
+Here, ‘a’ and ‘b’ are Van der Waals constants and contain positive values.
 The constants are the characteristic of the individual gas.
 When gas is ideal or that it behaves ideally then both the constant will be zero.
 Generally, a constant help in the correction of the intermolecular forces while the b constant helps in making adjustments for the volume occupied by the gas particles.